SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/accepted-domains/accepted-domains.md

 ## Default domain
 <a name="DefaultDomain"> </a>

-Because the forest root FQDN is automatically configured as the first accepted domain in your organization, that accepted domain is also configured as the default domain.
+Because the forest root FQDN is automatically configured as the first accepted domain in your organization, that accepted domain is also configured as the  *default domain*  .
 However, after you add additional accepted domains, you can configure one of them as the default domain.
 Here's some information about the default domain:

 - You can't delete the default domain.
 You need to configure another accepted domain as the default domain (one accepted domain is always configured as the default domain).